pmilinr/DS512-513/README.md

 6. Offer direct-booking benefits to shift customers from OTA channels.
 7. Require partial prepayment for reservations > 7 nights.
 8. Provide stay packages or discounts to lock in longer stays.
-9. March–May is a critical risk window for revenue loss.
+9. March–August is a critical risk window for revenue loss.
     - Shortening payment deadlines
     - Implementing stricter deposit requirements
     - Offering price incentives to secure bookings earlier